grnet/snf-image/docs/configuration.rst

   # HELPER_MEMORY: Virtual RAM size in megabytes to be given to the helper VM.
   # HELPER_MEMORY="512"

+  # HELPER_DEBUG: When enabled, the helper VM will drop to a root shell
+  # whenever a task fails.
+This allows the administrator or a developer
+  # to examine its internal state for debugging purposes.
+  # To access the shell, use a program like 'minicom' to connect to /dev/pts/X on
+  # the host, where /dev/pts/X is the name of the device reported in the Ganeti
+  # OS installation logs for helper's 3rd serial port, e.g.,
+  # "char device redirected to /dev/pts/9 (label serial3)".
+  # This feature is KVM-specific for the time being.
+  # For HELPER_DEBUG to be useful, you also need to set HELPER_SOFT_TIMEOUT
+  # to a much higher value.
+  # WARNING: DO NOT ENABLE THIS FEATURE IN PRODUCTION.
+Every failure to deploy
+  # an Image will cause the helper VM to hang.
+  # HELPER_DEBUG="no"

   # MULTISTRAP_CONFIG: Configuration file to be used with multistrap to create
   # the rootfs of the helper image.
   # MULTISTRAP_CONFIG="/etc/snf-image/multistrap.conf"